boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Act as Master Widget

-This allows you to define this Combination chart widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define this Combination chart widget as a master widget so that its filter action can be used by other widgets in the dashboard.

 #### Ignore Filter Actions

-This allows you to define this Combination chart widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This allows you to define this Combination chart widget to ignore responding to filter actions applied on other widgets in the dashboard.

 #### Hierarchical Filter

-Through this option, you can enable/disable hierarchical top `N` filtering.
-While applying Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering need to be done as flat or based on the hierarchy of dimension columns added.
+This option allows you to enable/disable hierarchical `top N` filtering.
+When applying a `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done flat or based on the hierarchy of dimension columns added.

-When `Hierarchical Filter` option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.
+When the` Hierarchical Filter` option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.

 ### Container appearance